Manusitox360/SantaClausToysFactory/README.md

 The application includes an intuitive and functional interface as well as an API that allows the elves to perform various essential tasks, such as managing toys.

 With this system, Santa Claus will be able to ensure that each child receives the perfect gift, thus ensuring a magical Christmas.

+---

+## Overview
+The platform consists of the following views:

 - **Index View**:
 ![image](https://res.cloudinary.com/del1j3jge/image/upload/v1737445685/Captura_de_pantalla_2025-01-21_084343_gunjvt.png)